 What is hire and reward insurance?

 Hire and reward insurance is a type of policy that allows you to legally carry and deliver other people’s goods in return for payment.

-It is a must-have policy for all sorts of workers, including:
+It is a must-have policy for all sorts of food delivery drivers, including: